aeriaframework/docs/aeria/routing.md

 ## Route groups and middlewares

 Routes can be grouped under a same path using the `router.group()` function.
 Route groups can have middlewares specified in the optional third argument.
-Middlewares are nothing more that a `(context: Context) => any` callback that will interrupt the route execution if they return a non-undefined value.
+Middlewares are nothing more that a `(context: Context) => any` callback.
+If the middleware return value is not `undefined`, then route execution will be aborted and the return value of the middleware will be sent as the response instead.

 ```typescript
 const helloRouter = createRouter()